North Korean art sells in China despite UN sanctions over nuclear program

 Housed in a fenced and heavily surveilled compound, the North Koreans paint glorified, idyllic visions of life back home.
 For the right price, the Arirang studio says, the artists will render “exquisite" portraits at “unimaginable prices."

 The gallery's existence and conspicuous sales tactics, experts say, highlight China’s lax enforcement of U.N. sanctions targeting North Korea to stymie Pyongyang’s nuclear program.
-A. The U.N. has sanctioned a long list of North Korean goods, including arms, coal, oil and art.
-The U.N. has also sought to block North Koreans from working overseas in the hopes of preventing North Korea from garnishing the wages of such laborers.
-A U.N. report in March singled out Arirang for selling North Korean art and hosting North Korean artists in apparent violation of sanctions.
+A. The U.N. has sanctioned a long list of North Korean goods, including arms, coal and art.
+The U.N. has also sought to block North Koreans from working overseas in the hopes of preventing North Korea from garnishing the wages of such laborers to fund its nuclear program.
+U.N. report in March singled out Arirang for selling North Korean art and hosting North Korean artists in apparent violation of sanctions.

 China has a long history of rebuffing efforts by the U.N. to rein in such suspected sanctions violators, and last year vetoed a U.N. resolution that would have toughened such restrictions.
 The U.N. reported that Arirang did not respond to requests for information.